DimitriPalmer22/Studio-Docs/Game 1/Game 1.md

 Using the active ability will

-#### Roguelike Element
-- The player chooses their active ability at the beginning of the game (from a list of like 3)

 ### Passive Ability

 The passive ability has a meter requirement, meaning that the *meter* has to be above a certain threshold in order for the passive ability to activate.
 A UI icon should indicate when the passive ability is available (Like the icon for the passive is usually greyed out, but when the *meter* is above the threshold, the icon lights up).
 Different passive abilities have different thresholds.

 #### Roguelike Element
+- The player chooses their passive ability at the beginning of the game (from a list of like 3).

 # Art Style

 This game uses a [non-photorealistic art style](https://en.wikipedia.org/wiki/Non-photorealistic_rendering).
 To achieve this, the game uses cel shading, a limited color palette, and outlines around objects.